Benny Brown is a skater and artist from Felixstowe, England.

 Yeah, I skate with Frank often.
 He’s chilled as fuck but he still kills it.

 He Backside 360’d College 6 recently that he did way back in the past.
-It was posted up alongside his newer one the other day.

 I don’t know if you remember Adam Howe and Dave Davies?